 Penile rehabilitation (regaining erectile function)

 All prostate surgery procedures disrupt the nerves and blood vessels that control the way erections form.
 For this reason, all prostatectomies will compromise erectile function, at least initially.
-Up to 50 percent of men who have had a successful nerve-sparing procedure (i.e. the nerves were left untouched as planned during the procedure), will regain their pre-prostatectomy (before surgery) erectile functionality within one year.
-For men who have not had nerve-sparing procedures, it is still possible to recover most, or the entire extent, of their pre-treatment erectile capability.
+Up to 50 percent of men who have had a successful nerve-sparing procedure, i.e. the nerves were left untouched as planned during the procedure, regain their pre-prostatectomy (before surgery) erectile functionality within one year.
+For men, who have not had nerve-sparing procedures, it is still possible to recover most or the entire extent of their pre-treatment erectile capability.

 Prostate surgery can alter the sensation of the male orgasm.
-In some men, the orgasm ceases to be as intensely pleasurable, or ceases to be pleasurable at all.
-This change in sensation is principally caused by the fact that in radical prostatectomies both the glands which make seminal fluid and the vas deferens (the sperm ducts) are no longer operational, so the male orgasm must occur without the ejaculation of semen.
-Sometimes, especially common after TURP surgery the semen may still be ejected, but it will not leave the body but be transported into the bladder, then called retrograde ejaculation.
+In some men, the orgasm ceases to be as intensely pleasurable or ceases to be pleasurable at all.
+This change in sensation is principally caused by the fact that, in radical prostatectomies, both the glands which make seminal fluid and the vas deferens (the sperm ducts) are no longer operational, so the male orgasm must occur without the ejaculation of semen.
+Sometimes, especially common after TURP surgery, the semen may still be ejected, will not, however, leave the body, but be transported into the bladder; this is called retrograde ejaculation.

 Occasionally, men who have undergone a prostatectomy report experiencing pain when orgasming after they have recovered.
 It is possible for the pain – which usually affects the perineum and pelvis – to occur either occasionally, at regular intervals or every time the affected person engages in sexual intercourse.
 The incomplete removal of the seminal vesicles during the prostatectomy procedure is thought to be a principal cause of postoperative pain on orgasming.

 - The skill of the urologist: The greater their experience and success rate at preserving sexual function, the more likely a given procedure is to conclude with this outcome.

 - Age: Younger men are more likely than older men to keep or regain their erectile abilities.

 - Previous sexual profile: The greater a man’s virility and ability to produce erections before the procedure, the more likely he is to keep or regain it after the procedure.